lawlietmester/IDF/README.md

 1. `npm ci`
 2. `npm run gulp`
-3. Get code in the folder `target`
+3. Get code in the folder `output`

 # What is not done, but can be done